 I didn't want to make the Happiness Hypothesis a self-help book with lists of specific things you can do to make yourself happier.
 But I have such a list, and here it is.

 Here is some information on how to learn about your strengths and then apply them at work.
+Or see The Pioneers, a UK firm that is using the rider and elephant to help businesses be more productive.

 Here's how to use the book when teaching a psychology class.